QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 The Jupyter organization has a site for sharing notebooks called `nbviewer <http://nbviewer.jupyter.org/>`_ which provides a static HTML representations of notebooks

-However, each notebook can be downloaded as an ``ipynb`` file by clicking on the download icon at the top right of its page
+..
+Notebook can be downloaded as an ``ipynb`` file by clicking on the download icon at the top right of its page

 The REPL